 To embark on your Mount Ellinor hike, you’ll first need to reach the trailhead.
 Mount Ellinor is located in the Olympic National Forest on the Olympic Peninsula in Washington State.
 You can access the trail from two primary trailheads: the Lower Trailhead and the Upper Trailhead.

-The trail from the Lower Trailhead is longer round trip at 6.6 miles and 3,300ft of elevation but offers hikers time to warm-up prior to the steep grade of the upper trail.
+The trail from the lower trail head is a 6.6 mile hike and 3,300ft of elevation but offers hikers time to warm up prior to the steep grade of the upper trail.
+You’re essentially starting at sea level from this part of the trail.

-The trail from the Upper Trailhead is 3.3 miles round trip and 2,300ft of elevation gain.
+The trail from the Mount Ellinor Upper Trailhead is 3.3 miles round trip and 2,300 feet of elevation gain.

 Trailhead Facilities

 Both the lower and upper Trailhead offer basic facilities and small parking lots.
-Arrive early to get a spot in the lot otherwise you will need to park along the narrow dirt road.
+Arrive early to get a spot in the lot; otherwise, you will need to park along the narrow dirt road.
+The parking area is very small, and at the upper trialhead, there isn’t a good turnaround point.
+In the summer months, you will likely be parking far away from the trailhead.

 Season to Visit